Binnette/2023-09-23_Cartopartie_Saint-Barthelemy-de-Sechilienne/index_en.md

 ![Les Ruines](gif/CartoSBDS-007.gif)

 Subsequently, we dispatched a small car expedition in the town of Séchilienne.
-Objective: to map a bit of the area and go collect pizzas graciously offered by the association [OpenStreetMap France](https://www.openstreetmap.fr/).
+Objective: to map a bit of the area and go collect pizzas for our lunch break.
 We were 5 walking through the streets of Séchilienne, phone in hand to heat up [Every Door](https://wiki.openstreetmap.org/wiki/Every_Door), [StreetComplete](https://wiki.openstreetmap.org/wiki/StreetComplete) and [Vespucci](https://wiki.openstreetmap.org/wiki/Vespucci).
 We also recorded some GPS traces with [OsmAnd](https://wiki.openstreetmap.org/wiki/OsmAnd) to add a path between two neighborhoods of the city.
 Here is a comparison:

 ![Séchilienne](gif/CartoSBDS-305.gif)